tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 #> # … with 8.145e+04 more rows
 ```

 Because our outcome variable here is a factor, the output from `predict()` returns the predicted class: `late` versus `on_time`.
 But, let's say we want the predicted class probabilities for each flight instead.
 To return those, we can specify `type = "prob"` when we use `predict()`.
-We'll also bind the output with some variables from the test data too and save them together:
+We'll also bind the output with some variables from the test data and save them together:

 ```r